 Standard possession claims may now be made online for cases of unpaid rent; the cost is £325.
 However some types of standard possession claims - such as other breaches of contract - cannot be made online.
 These are made by posting a standard possession claim form to the local court, and cost £355.

 The court will then send the tenant a notification including a defence form for the tenants, should they wish to challenge the eviction or remain longer.
 Tenants have 14 days in which to challenge the application, from the date they receive it.

-If a tenants still does not leave by the date in the possession order, the landlord can apply to court for eviction by bailiffs.
+If a tenant still does not leave by the date in the possession order, the landlord can apply to the court for eviction by bailiffs.
 A notice giving the date and time of eviction is issued by the bailiffs.